 While some of the most visited Similan dive sites in the past may have suffered shallow reef deterioration, West of Eden enjoys healthy hard coral reef coverage in the shallows which are alive with various colourful tropical fish species.
 There is also amazing granite boulder topography around which to dive and admire the abundance of gorgonian sea fans, acropora table corals and soft corals that thrive here.
 It is little wonder West of Eden has become a firm favourite among visiting scuba divers.

 The dive usually starts a short distance from the island's northernmost point dropping down in a small sheltered bay.
 Visibility is generally good here so you can wander along the reef looking for batfish and turtles which are frequently spotted here.
-Some of the best parts of this dive are in the shallow areas where several large schools of yellow goatfish hang above the corals, whilst trevallies provide plenty of action as they blitz across the reef hunting glassfish.
+Some of the best parts of this site are in the shallow areas where several large schools of yellow goatfish hang above the corals, whilst trevallies provide plenty of action as they blitz across the reef hunting glassfish.
 Common reef octopus can also regularly be seen on the top of the coral, changing colour as you approach.